 FIND OUR MUKTINATH YATRA / TOUR PACKAGES

-The best time to travel for Muktinath darshan is from March to December.
+The best time to travel for Muktinath Yatra is from March to December.
 January and February are extremely cold, and the roads are usually frozen due to heavy snowfall.
 Mid-June to Mid-September is the rainy season, due to which Jomsom flight cancellation is quite frequent so that you can travel by road.
-Therefore, March, April, May, till mid-June, and mid-September, October, November till mid-December is the best time to visit Muktinath Temple.
+Therefore, March, April, May, till mid-June, and mid-September, October, November till mid-December is the best time to visit the Temple at Muktinath.
 If you love snow and want to enjoy the winter, then you can consider visiting in January and February, when the entire zone is covered in snow.

 Weather in Muktinath